deta/cloud-docs/docs/micros/cron.md

 ### Cron and Run

-You can use both run and [cron](#cron.md) triggers in the same deta micro.
+You can use both cron and [run](./run) triggers in the same deta micro.
 You can also stack run and cron triggers for the same function.

 <Tabs
     defaultValue="js"